x-swe/x-moderator/migrator/README.md

 - **`venv.sh`**: Activates the virtual environment for manual setups.

 ## Quick Start with Docker

+First run `./docker-bootstrap.sh` to download and/or start the required services (MariaDB, Qdrant, Valkey).

+Then run `./docker-build.sh` to build the migrator tool.

 ### Common Commands
 - **List migrations**: `./docker-run.sh --list`